 Microsoft also claimed that it would disable Edge browsers’ support for ePUB files step by step, which are commonly used in e-books.

 However, users who install KB 4512941 soon discover this Windows 10 update causes high CPU usage which is mainly brought by the Windows Search Cortana (image from reddit).

 Details about High CPU Usage after Windows 10 Updates

 According to many reports, Cortana’s SearchUI.exe process (located in C:\Windows\SystemApps\Microsoft.Windows.Cortana_cw5n1h2txyewy\SearchUI.exe) occupies the entire processor core after applying this update version.

 The space occupied by Cortana’s SearchUI.exe process is totally wasted because the Cortana opened from the taskbar cannot be loaded (due to an issue with Cortana).

-Do you know how to disable Cortana in Windows 10?
-This article from MiniTool will show you how to disable Cortana with 3 different methods.
-If you don't want to use Cortana, you can follow the methods in this article to disable it.
+This article from MiniTool will show you how to disable Cortana with 3 methods.
+If you don't want to use Cortana, you can follow the methods to disable it.